Grovers Mill, New Jersey: History

-In popular culture
+Trivia

+On October 30, 1938, Grovers Mill was made famous in Orson Welles' adaptation of The War of the Worlds for his CBS Radio program The Mercury Theatre on the Air, in which the community was depicted as the initial landing site for a Martian invasion of Earth.
+The radio play's scriptwriter Howard Koch selected Grovers Mill by randomly dropping a pencil point onto a map of New Jersey, later noting he "liked the sound" of the name.

-There have been numerous references in fiction, including The Adventures of Buckaroo Banzai Across the 8th Dimension, the Wild Cards book series, and a town called Miller's Grove in The X-Files episode "War of the Coprophages".
+There have been numerous other references in fiction, including The Adventures of Buckaroo Banzai Across the 8th Dimension, the Wild Cards book series, and a town called "Miller's Grove" in the 1996 The X-Files episode "War of the Coprophages".

 In issue 11 of DC Comics' The Shadow Strikes (1989), The Shadow teams up with a radio announcer named Grover Mills, a character based on the young Orson Welles, who has been impersonating The Shadow on the radio.
 Welles played the Shadow on radio prior to the War of the Worlds broadcast.
 An episode of the War of the Worlds TV series takes place in Grovers Mill on the 50th anniversary of the Welles radio drama, and expands on the town's ties to the infamous broadcast.

-Grovers Mill is also a 2006 film shot in Vancouver, British Columbia, Canada.
-2018 saw the release of the black comedy audio series Grovers Mill, a true-crime satire about a forensic psychic investigating the moon landing conspiracy.
+Grovers Mill is also a 2006 film shot in Vancouver, British Columbia.
+2018 saw the release of the black comedy audio series Grovers Mill, a true-crime satire about a forensic psychic investigating the Moon landing conspiracy.